Australia Family Travel Guide

 Packing Essentials

-• Insect repellent with 20 % DEET for tropical north
+• Insect repellent with DEET for dawn/dusk in the tropics

 Budget Tips